Saving Daniel's Life

 A chance with your support

-It's been almost 2 months since Daniel arrived in Barcelona with his mother.
+It's been more than 3 months since Daniel arrived in Barcelona with his mother.
 Weeks that were filled with many important examinations and decisions by the specialists.
 We would like to thank everyone who has donated so far!
 Without this help, no progress would have been possible for Daniel.
 It encourages and is extremely impressive how many people have already supported him.

 Anyone who is new to the project and wants to help save Daniel's life can find out more about the background on this page.